Childbirth and Authoritative Knowledge: Cross-Cultural Perspectives: Part Three: "Intercultural Variations in Authoritative Knowledge about Birth Hierarchy, Community and the Social Ground"

-This third section of the book also contain four essays giving examples of women in North America, Nepal, Central and Eastern Europe who have given birth and some difficulties faced while doing so.
+The third section of the book also contains four essays giving examples of women in North America, Nepal, Central and Eastern Europe who have given birth and the difficulties they faced.
 This group of chapters also examines how a top-down community approach and other approaches to childbirth intersect to create the way that authoritative knowledge surrounding this technology came to exist.

-Carolyn F. Sargent and Grace Bascope ("Ways of Knowing about Birth in Three Cultures") write and essay that compares the ways that women view birth practitioners and decisions made during birth in Texas, Jamaica and the Yucatan.
+Carolyn F. Sargent and Grace Bascope's essay ("Ways of Knowing about Birth in Three Cultures") compares the ways that women view birth practitioners and decisions made during birth in Texas, Jamaica and the Yucatan.
 The author shows the ways that authoritative knowledge is used in certain social / cultural groups in relation to others.
 The essay by Shiela Kitzinger ("Authoritative Tough in Childbirth: A Cross-Cultural Approach") explores the way that women experience touch during birth, the different kinds of touch experiences and the ways that authoritative knowledge plays into this experience.

 The following essay, by Stacy Leigh Pigg ("Authority in Translation: Finding, Knowing, Naming, and Training 'Traditional Birth Attendants' in Nepal") explores how training programs designed to train traditional birth attendants end up creating a unique hierarchy and power relation in Nepal.

-The final essay in this part of the book "Changing Childbirth in Eastern Europe: Which Systems of Authoritative Knowledge Should Prevail?" written by Beverley Chalmers investigates the highly medicalized birth systems in Europe and which ones play a role in authoritative knowledge.
+The final essay "Changing Childbirth in Eastern Europe: Which Systems of Authoritative Knowledge Should Prevail?", written by Beverley Chalmers, investigates the highly medicalized birth systems in Europe and which ones play a role in authoritative knowledge.